etjoy82/Recursive-Intelligence-Expansion/README.md

 <h1 id="acronyms">🔮 Acronym Quick Reference: Concisely and Rapidly Detailed - Use as a Quick Reference as You Encounter Them Throughout the Text</h1>

-* Use this section as a quick lookup (possibly in a separate browser tab or window) as you read this README knowledgebase and the [project wiki with the complete set of volumes](#tsl-volume-index).
+Quick tip: Use this section as a quick lookup (possibly in a separate browser tab or window) as you read this README knowledgebase and the [project wiki with the complete set of volumes](#tsl-volume-index).

 - RIEM{} = Recursive Intelligence Expansion Methodology: A framework for reflective reasoning, speculative modeling, and collaborative cognition.
 - TSL = Triple Speculative Lens: A triadic interpretive system made of PPM, CMP, and CAH, enabling layered meaning and multi-angle analysis.